FriendsOfCake/crud/examples/blog.md

 ### JSON API

+By adding '.json' to your URLs CakePHP and Crud will make sure that all responses is in JSON

 #### List posts

+Simply request `/posts.json` and you will get a list of posts in JSON format.

 {% highlight text %}
 curl -I -X GET http://your-site-domain.com/posts.json
 {% endhighlight %}

 #### Add post

+Simply POST to `/posts/add.json`

 {% highlight text %}
 curl -I -X POST http://your-site-domain.com/posts.json \